prisma-labs/graphqlgen/README.md

 - `language`: The target programming language for the generated code.
 Popssible values: `typescript`.
 - `schema`: The file path pointing to your GraphQL schema file.
+- `context`: Points to the definition of the `context` object that's passed through your GraphQL resolver chain.
 - `models`: An object mapping types from your GraphQL schema to the models defined in your programming language.
 Learn more about [_models_](#models).
 - `output`: Specifies where the generated type definitions and _default_ resolver implementations should be located.
 Muist point to a **single file**.
 - `resolver-scaffolding`: An object with two properties